hakanensari/vacuum/README.md

 Use [VCR](http://github.com/myronmarston/vcr) to stub your requests.

 Caveat: Match URIs on host only and create a new cassette for each query.
-[This is how I do it](http://github.com/papercavalier/sucker/blob/master/spec/support/vcr.rb).
+[This is how my VCR helper looks like.](http://github.com/papercavalier/sucker/blob/master/spec/support/vcr.rb).

 Compatibility
 -------------